maticnetwork/governance-contracts/README.md

 #### Contracts

 `TimeLock.sol` - This contract is standard OpenZeppelin `TimelockController` contract, which executes each proposal with mentioned delay.
-For products, we are using 2 days of delay for execution.
+For production, 2 days of delay will be used.

 #### LICENSE